 119 mm x 93 mm x 23 mm

 Let’s have a look at the internals.
 With a full-discrete solid-state output stage, the Sassy II is designed to work with any headphones or earphones regardless of impedance or sensitivity.
-The hand-selected military grade JAN6418 tubes are responsible for the major amplification of left and right channels, each one taking care of the left or right side respectively.
+The hand-selected military-grade JAN6418 tubes are responsible for the major amplification of left and right channels, each one taking care of the left or right side respectively.

 When it comes to testing each individual tube there are two criteria to meet.
 The first one is the low microphonic effect.
 Using very low consumption and small size pencil tubes they are more vulnerable to microphonics than bigger size tubes, so they need to see the spectrum of every tube for low microphonics.
 The second criteria is the Gm ( transconductance) value or so-called voltage to current gain.
-For optimal performance, they need the tubes with right Gm to fit into the right operating point at the circuits.
+For optimal performance, they need the tubes with the right Gm to fit into the right operating point at the circuits.

 The Sassy II has a very low noise floor (generally below -110dB) and I’m told the reason is rooted in the unique circuit topology of Sassy (and all Phatlab products).
 Sassy has only two gain stages, one for voltage gain based on tubes and another for current gain based on high power transistors, all with discrete devices (meaning no integrated circuit) and without global feedback.
 This is why the selection of the perfect tubes is so important (only 30% pass the criteria for testing).
 The less gain stage, the lower the noise.

 Phatlab’s amplifiers have extreme driving capability beyond the chassis size.
-Unlike traditional Op Amp circuit topology, they do not count on feedback to make everything right.
+Unlike traditional Op-Amp circuit topology, they do not count on feedback to make everything right.
 After screening tubes and making every transistor work at the right operating point, they supply them with higher voltage.
 It is the high voltage (>20 volts) that provides the extra driving capability on high impedance (>300 ohms) headphones.

 Unlike many tube amplifiers, the Sassy’s direct heated triode (DHT) is ready to work immediately on powering up without the need to wait until the tubes warm up.
 That leads me to something I find really unusual (in a good way) about the Sassy II.
 The unit stays completely cool even after hours of operation.
 The aluminium enclose doesn’t get even slightly warm during use.

-You might on occasion hear a ringing from the amp after you’ve switched headphones or just turned the unit on.
+You might on occasion hear ringing from the amp after you’ve switched headphones or just turned the unit on.
 Don’t panic!
 This is normal and is just microphonics from the tubes within.
 You’re more likely to notice it with low impedance headphones or IEMs.
 After a few seconds, the sound will disappear.

 Sassy II Measurement Report